CynlliWang/cynlliw.github.io/about.md

 * Study materials,updated as the author prograss.
 * Fanfiction
 * Personal Works
-* How I live in this world
-* Everything that helps you congnize me(If you like).
+* Mostly everything that helps you congnize me(If you like).

 You can check the slide bar for archived items.